 Besides her two books, Moonwise and Cloud & Ashes, she has published short work, poetry, and criticism.
 "Down the Wall", a post-apocalyptic Cloudish story, first appeared in the World-Fantasy-Award-winning anthology Salon Fantastique (and is now available online in the Weird Fiction Review.
 "She Undoes" came out in The Faces of Fantasy, and "The Moon-Hare" in Mythic Delirium 19.
 In 2006, she gave a paper, "'...but shadows...': Shakespearean Voices in the Literature of the Fantastic," to the Shakespeare Association of America.
 Her essay, "Girl, Implicated: The Child in the Labyrinth in the Fantastic" appeared in the Journal of the Fantastic in the Arts, 19.2.
-Her chapter on "The Languages of the Fantastic" will appear in The Cambridge Companion to Fantasy Literature.
+She contributed a chapter on "The Languages of the Fantastic" to The Cambridge Companion to Fantasy Literature.

 Cloud & Ashes was joint winner of the 2010 Tiptree Award,

-Greer Gilman was a Guest of Honor at Readercon 20 in 2009.
+Greer Gilman was a Guest of Honor at Readercon 20 in 2009 (see Lev Grossman's account in Time magazine).
 She has also been a Guest of Honor at the International Conference on the Fantastic in the Arts (2008), and an invited speaker at the Art/Sci'98 Symposium held at the Cooper Union in New York.
 She was a John W. Campbell finalist for 1992.

 Greer Ilene Gilman was educated at Wellesley College and the University of Cambridge, where she studied on a Vida Dutton Scudder Fellowship.
 At Cambridge, she read Renaissance English and met with Jomsborg, a circle of fantasists.
 There she heard Alan Garner speak, had tea with Lucy Boston, and began to think of writing myth.
 A sometime forensic librarian and cataloger of the polyglot at Harvard, she lives in Cambridge, Massachusetts, and travels in stone circles.